FAQ

 As an EAST Master’s degree student, how many optional subject courses do I need to take?

-According to the new Curriculum (2022-24), students are required to take a minimum of 14 credits from optional subject studies (2018-2020 Curriculum: 16cr).
+According to the current Curriculum, students are required to take a minimum of 14 credits from optional subject studies (2018-2020 and previous EAST Curricula: 16cr).
 These courses need to cover an aspect of politics, society, economy, international relations etc. in East Asia.
 When selecting Asianet or other courses, please make sure that they are Master’s-level courses as only those can be included into the EAST degree.
 The optional subject studies must be approved in the personal study plan (HOPS).

 As an EAST Master’s degree student, can I take courses during the summer?

 It is possible to take courses during the summer.
 CEAS offers a number of online courses and self-study courses with an electronic exam during the summer.
-For details please check the information in the Peppi Curriculum system and, if necessary, the opening times of the e-exam rooms on the UTU campus.
+For details please check the information in the EAST Study Guide and, if necessary, the opening times of the e-exam rooms on the UTU campus.

-I am a first-year EAST student and have a scholarship, is there anything that I need to keep in mind to continue the scholarship in the second year?
+I am a first-year EAST student and subject to tuition fee, is there anything that I need to keep in mind to be eligible for a scholarship to cover 50% of the tuition fees in the second year of my EAST studies?